chaitanyavaddi/Orbit/readme.md

-# RudderStack Test Automation Framework
+# Orbit: Playwright OpenSource Test Automation Framework

-TypeScript-based test automation framework for RudderStack using Playwright with Allure reporting.
+TypeScript-based test automation framework for any UI / API / DB using Playwright with Allure reporting.

+**Example Site: rudderstack.com - We will automate couple of scenarios using in this site**

 **Designed & Developed by:** Chaitanya Vaddi